+Are you wondering how to validate an ERP system?
 ERP system validation is not the only way to prevent ERP failures, but it’s one of the most important.

-The Importance of ERP System Validation
+The Importance of an ERP System Validation Plan

 If you’re preparing to roll out a new ERP system, you want to ensure it aligns with your specific business processes.
 These functions will look different for each business, but the key is to confirm that they operate in the right way.

 By the time you’re ready to perform this type of testing, you should have confirmed that the system meets your compliance and business process needs.
-Thus, the validation stage isn’t about validating the software itself.
+Thus, the ERP system validation stage isn’t about validating the software itself.

 Instead, it includes steps to ensure the overall solution has been set up and installed as intended.
 The key questions to ask include: